-auto usb0 iface usb0 inet static address 192.168.0.2 netmask 255.255.255.0
+auto eth0 iface eth0 inet static address 192.168.42.2 netmask 255.255.255.0

 Then, rebuild your system by running make.
 Here as well, we don't need to do a full rebuild, since the rootfs overlays are applied at the end of each build.
-You can check in output/target/etc/init.d/ and output/target/etc/network/ if both the init script and network configuration files were properly copied.
+You can check in output/target/etc/network/ that the network configuration file was properly copied.

-Reflash the root filesystem on the SD card, and boot your BeagleBone Black.
-It should now have an IP address configured for usb0 by default.
+Reflash the root filesystem on the SD card, and boot your board.
+It should now have an IP address configured for eth0 by default.